WomensBrickInitiative/research_2025/documentation.md

 ### starwars

 Sub-folder containing data relating to analysis of screen time versus number of minifigs for Star Wars characters.
-For more information about individual files, contact [rosecporta@icloud.com](mailto: rosecporta@icloud.com)
+For more information about individual files, contact [rosecporta@icloud.com](mailto:rosecporta@icloud.com)

+### town